dotnet/AspNetCore.Docs/aspnetcore/security/authentication/add-user-data.md

 This article shows how to:

 * Add custom user data to an ASP.NET Core web app.
-* Decorade the custom user data model with the [PersonalData](/dotnet/api/microsoft.aspnetcore.identity.personaldataattribute?view=aspnetcore-2.1) attribute so it's automatically available for download and deletion.
+* Decorate the custom user data model with the [PersonalData](/dotnet/api/microsoft.aspnetcore.identity.personaldataattribute?view=aspnetcore-2.1) attribute so it's automatically available for download and deletion.
 Making the data able to be downloaded and deleted helps meet [GDPR](xref:security/gdpr) requirements.

 The project sample is created from a Razor Pages web app, but the instructions are similar for a ASP.NET Core MVC web app.